WYOMING SOLID WASTE AND RECYCLING ASSOCIATION BYLAWS

 The Wyoming Solid Waste and Recycling Association (WSWRA) is a nonprofit corporation registered in the State of Wyoming under provisions of the Wyoming Nonprofit Corporation Act.

 These bylaws are the governing rules for the Wyoming Solid Waste and Recycling Association (“Association”) and therefore govern the conduct and management of the affairs of the Association.
 Unless otherwise provided in the Association’s Bylaws, the 1992 Wyoming Nonprofit Corporation Act (W.S.
 17-19-101) applies.

 Effective date of adoption was August 31, 1999 by the Association membership.
 Final draft of bylaws ratified by Association membership on August 31, 2000.
+The bylaws were amended by the Association membership on August 24, 2022.
 These bylaws remain in effect until otherwise amended, repealed or the Association is dissolved.

 Article 1.
 NAME